 Each student who receives a Dual Enrollment Technology Scholarship must have declared a technical program of study and only those courses required for that program of study will be eligible for scholarship funds.

-Dual Enrollment technology scholarship funds may be used to cover not only the required technical courses but required English, math and science courses as well.
-Academic courses must be taken concurrently with the technical courses.
+Dual Enrollment technology scholarship funds may be used to cover not only the required technical courses but required other academic courses as well.

 Most of Calhoun's manufacturing technology programs are taught on the Decatur campus.
 In addition, several high schools offer on-site Dual Enrollment classes in Drafting, Machine Tool Technology, Automotive Technology, Advanced Manufacturing and Welding.
 Computer Information Systems is taught on both the Huntsville and Decatur locations and through distance learning.
-Dual Enrollment Emergency Medical Services (EMS) year-long regional programs are available at Calhoun and qualify for workforce development scholarship funding.
-High school students pursuing this EMS certification can only participate in these regional dual enrollment programs.
-High school students may not be registered for Calhoun's traditional EMS programs.
+Dual Enrollment Emergency Medical Services (EMS) year-long regional programs are available at Calhoun and qualify for Dual Enrollment scholarship funding.
+High school students pursuing this EMS certification are encouraged to participate in these regional dual enrollment programs.
+High school students may be registered for Calhoun's traditional EMS programs only with the approval of the EMS Program Director.

 The scope of each scholarship is determined by available funding and the scholarship grant guidelines.
 Costs covered will be determined on an individual basis.